jansilar/BeamFDM/README.md

 | $\frac{d^2y}{dx^2}(L) = 0$ | zero bending moment at the free end |
 | $\frac{d^3y}{dx^3}(L) = 0$ | zero shear force at the free end |

-These conditions ensure that the beam is rigidly attached at the base and free to move at its tip — typical for cantilever configurations.
+These conditions ensure that the beam is rigidly attached at the base and free to move at its tip.

 ---